I am still in Florida. I am back to riding every day. I was too depressed when I wasn’t.

 2. I will have to leave my horses in a pasture somewhere since I can’t afford board in the La Canada area any more.
 This is going to hurt a lot.
 But I’ll find a place where they are happy for the break.
 Probably at Jack’s place in Idaho.
 And maybe friends will ask me to ride their horses.
 Any ways, its just not doable, I don’t see a way around this.

 3. I have to find affordable housing in one of the most expensive areas in the country (LA).
-And I need 3 bedrooms for me, Tommy and Rachel.
+And I need 3 bedrooms for me, Teddy and Emily.
 This equates to bad area most likely.
 Or too far from my kids’ friends.
 I wish they could be happy with a homebase in another state with me, I’ve found some dreamy places on this trip.
 But I think the friends thing is too great a draw at this age.

 3. I HAVE TO FIND A JOB!
 I am sending out tons of resumes but its going to be hard finding something, and I will consider anything at this point.
 I sold printing for 20 years.
 The printing industry is now dead, or at least dramatically smaller and different than it was when I retired 15 years ago.
 The internet has killed the catalogue business.
 And I know no one wants to hire a 60 year old even tho they aren’t allowed to say so.
 I am looking into different industries that I could sell in, selling is my most marketable skill I think.
 This is a very humbling process…I left work at the top of my game and will be re-entering it at the bottom.